 Craft Beer London

-We have tasted craft brew in locations around the globe and London has one of the best craft beer scenes anywhere in the world.
-Most pubs and bars offer at least one local craft beer on tap (or certainly in a bottle), but we recommend going straight to the source.
+We have tasted craft brew in locations around the globe and London has one of the best craft beer scenes anywhere.
+Most pubs and bars offer at least one local craft beer, but we recommend going straight to the source.

-The craft beer revolution began in London in the brick archways under the train tracks in Bermondsey – and now it is a hub of local brewers.
+The craft beer revolution began in London in the brick archways under the tracks in Bermondsey.
 Visitors can use our guide to the Bermondsey Beer Mile for tips on where to get the best sips.

-Dedicated craft beer devotees might also want to check out the newest craft beer enclave, the Blackhorse Beer Mile (also known as the Walthamstow Beer Mile) that is nestled among riverside warehouses in East London.
+Craft beer devotees might also want to check out the newest craft beer enclave, the Blackhorse Beer Mile (also known as the Walthamstow Beer Mile) that is nestled among warehouses in East London.

 Gin and Cocktails